RtoRakesh/Mobiux_assignment/README.md

 This repository contains solutions for analyzing the sales data of an ice cream parlour.
 The dataset is stored in a CSV file, and each problem has been solved in an individual JavaScript file.
 The data is read from the CSV file using the `readFile.js` file.

-## File Structure
+## File Descriptions

-├── data.csv # Input data file containing sales records
-├── readFile.js # Reads and parses the CSV file into a usable format ├── totalSales.js # Calculates the total sales of the store ├── monthWiseSales.js # Calculates month-wise sales totals ├── mostPopularItemPerMonth.js # Identifies the most popular item (by quantity) for each month ├── highestRevenue.js # Finds the items generating the most revenue in each month ├── mostPopularItem.js # Provides stats (min, max, average orders) for the most popular item in each month ├── README.md # Documentation for the repository
+- **data.csv**:  Contains sales data including item names, quantities, prices, and timestamps.
+This file serves as the input for the analysis scripts.
+- **readFile.js**:  Reads the `data.csv` file, parses its content, and converts it into a usable JavaScript object/array format for further processing.
+- **totalSales.js**:  Processes the parsed data to calculate and return the total sales amount for the store.
+- **monthWiseSales.js**:  Computes the total sales for each month, providing a breakdown of revenue by month.
+- **mostPopularItemPerMonth.js**:  Analyzes sales data to determine the most popular item (based on quantity sold) for each month.
+- **highestRevenue.js**:  Identifies the items that generate the most revenue for each month by multiplying quantities sold by item price.
+- **mostPopularItem.js**:  Provides detailed statistics (minimum, maximum, and average orders) for the most popular item across all months.
+- **README.md**:  This documentation file, which explains the project structure, functionality, and usage.

 ## Dataset Format